jasminellok/sayhello-app/README.md

 ## Features
 ### User Authentication and Demo
-Users can create their own log in and access their boards, list, and cards by doing so.
+Users can create their own log in to access their boards, list, and cards.
 Alternatively, potential useres can demo the site before creating an account.

 ### Boards
 Users can create a board for their projects to keep track of things in progress and specific tasks.